Help us to protect your identity and reduce fraud.

 Applying in person - original documents must be provided.

-Applying by post - send clear certified photocopies of your identification documents with your application.
+Applying by post - send clear certified photocopies of your evidence-of-identity documents with your application.
 Do not post original documents.

-Photocopies of identification will only be accepted if they are certified by a qualified person as being "true copies" of the original documents.
+Photocopies of evidence-of-identity documents will only be accepted if they are certified by a qualified person as being "true copies" of the original documents.
 Information about who can certify documents is available below.

 Evidence of link between photo & signature